oddsorevans/eveCalc/README.md

 ## Things left to put in
 Title | Description
 ----- | -----------
-json | list of holidays to make (currently have christmas hard coded) user choice | create function to allow user to choose holiday custom date | allow user to choose own event to calc eve of discord | create discord bot
+json | static list added. need a way to hold dynamic holidays user choice | create function to allow user to choose holiday custom date | allow user to choose own event to calc eve of discord | create discord bot